w-jamil/proteus-eti/README.md

 ### Description

 The adaptation to large data and real-time learning is a crucial challenge in supervised learning, aiming to reliably reveal the underlying data structure by constraining the surrogate loss function through slack variable.
-Moving average passive aggressive learning solves classification problem.
 This learning technique has several benefits, to name a few; ability to handle large datasets, real-time learning, minimal memory usage and resistance to overfitting.

 ### Dependencies